DefinitelyRus/EZBM/Backend/README.md

 ---

-### 4. EZBM.Tests
+### `EZBM.Tests`

 A console project serving as our integration test suite.

-* **Flow**: Resets the database to a clean state, invokes static API endpoint methods directly, verifies core behavior (including new Phase 2-7 features: Split Payments, Promo Codes, Lazy Expiry validation, and automatic DB audit logs), and compiles the results in a markdown summary.
+* Resets the database, tests API endpoints with mock data, checks business rules (like split payments and audit logging), and writes a test summary.
-* **Test Outputs**: Compiles a detailed test summary to `Backend/Results.md`.
+* Generates a detailed test summary report.

 #### How to Run Tests